-EYFS Links to KS1 curriculum Minimum Expectations for Reception Minimum Expectations for Nursery COMPUTING LINKS Uses various tools such as brush, pens, stamps, easer and shapes. ch Uses various tools such as brush, pens, stamps, erasers and shapes with support Selects brushes, colours and rubbers when drawing on paint software paint software Selects brushes, colours and rubbers when drawing on paint software Children can independently change games or increase levels of difficulty on games Can play simple games on the IWB by dragging and dropping items Can play simple games on the IWB by dragging and dropping items Erases content and understands how to charge cameras Children can edit photos Children can record videos on the camera Children can take pho otos on the camera Children can switch a camera on and off Identify which things count as personal information.
+EYFS Links to KS1 curriculum Minimum Expectations for Reception Minimum Expectations for Nursery Uses various tools such as brush, pens, stamps, easer and shapes.
+Uses various tools such as brush, pens, stamps, erasers and shapes with support Selects brushes, colours and rubbers when drawing on paint software COMPUTING LINKS Children can independently change games or increase levels of difficulty on games Can play simple games on the IWB by dragging and dropping items Can play simple games on the IWB by dragging and dropping items COMPUTING LINKS Erases content and understands how to charge cameras Children can edit photos Children can record videos on the camera Children can take pho otos on the camera Children can switch a camera on and off ldentify which things count as personal information.
 Asks for help when they need it.
-Children know what is and know that it sl onl personal information hould not be shared line Children know to ask for help if needed.
+Children know what personal information is and know that it should not be shared online Children know to ask for help if needed.

 YEAR 1 YEAR 2 YEAR 3 YEAR 4 YEAR 5 YEAR 6

-E-SAFETY AND E-AWARE
+-SAFETY AND E-AWARE

+can: I can: I can: l can: I can: I can:

-I can: keep my password private. tell you what personal information is. tell an adult when I see something unexpected or worrying online. talk about why it's important to be kind and polite. recognise an age appropriate website. agree and follow sensible e-safety rules. explain why I need to keep my password and personal information private. describe the things that happen online that I must tell an adult about. talk about why I should go online for a short amounts of time. talk about why it is important to be kind and polite online and in real life.
-I know that not everyone is who they say they I can: talk about what makes a secure password and why they are important. protect my personal information when I do different things online. use the safety features of websites as well as reporting concerns to an adult. recognise websites and games appropriate for my age. make good choices about how long I spend online. ask an adult before downloading files and games from the internet.
-I can: choose a secure password when I am using a website. talk about the ways I can protect myself and my friends from harm online. use the safety features of websites as well as reporting concerns to an adult.
+keep my password private. tell you what personal information is. tell an adult when I see something unexpected or worrying online. talk about why it's important to be kind and polite. recognise an age appropriate website. agree and follow sensible e-safety rules. explain why I need to keep my password and personal information private. describe the things that happen online that I must tell an adult about. talk about why I should go online for a short amounts of time. talk about why it is important to be kind and polite online and in real life.
+I know that not everyone is who they say they talk about what makes a secure password and why they are important. protect my personal information when I do different things online. use the safety features of websites as well as reporting concerns to an adult. recognise websites and games appropriate for my age. make good choices about how long I spend online. ask an adult before downloading files and games from the internet. choose a secure password when I am using a website. talk about the ways I can protect myself and my friends from harm online. use the safety features of websites as well as reporting concerns to an adult.
 I know that anything I post online can be seen by others.
-I choose websites and games that are appropriate for my age. help my friends make good choices about the time they spend online.
-I can: protect my password and other personal information. explain why I need to protect myself and my friends and the best ways to do this, including reporting concerns to an adult.
+I choose websites and games that are appropriate for my age. help my friends make good choices about the time they spend online. protect my password and other personal information. explain why I need to protect myself and my friends and the best ways to do this, including reporting concerns to an adult.
 I know that anything I post online can be seen, used and may affect others.
-Talk about the dangers of spending too long online or playing a game. explain the importance of communicating kindly and respectfully. discuss the importance of I protect my password and other personal information.
-I can explain the consequences of sharing too much information about myself online.
-I support my friends to protect themselves and make good choices online, including reporting concerns to an adult. explain the consequences of spending too much time online or on a game. explain the consequences to myself and others of not communicating
+Talk about the dangers of spending too long online or playing a game. explain the importance of communicating kindly and respectfully. discuss the importance of I protect my password and other personal information I can explain the consequences of sharing too much information about myself online.
+I support my friends to protect themselve and make good choices online, including reporting concerns to an adult. explain the consequences of spending too much time online or on a game. explain the consequences to myself and others of not communicating